 As a girl who is a self-confessed chocoholic you will rarely see me eating any dessert that doesn't involve chocolate, however for this cake I will always make an exception.
-Here is my veganised recipe for the classic British cherry almond cake.
+Here is my veganised recipe for a classic cherry almond loaf cake.

-I first tried a cherry almond cake at a vegan afternoon tea and fell in love with it.
-When I got home I immediately began working on my own recipe to recreate this amazing cake and I think I've managed to do a pretty good job!
+I first tried a cherry almond cake at a vegan afternoon tea and fell in love!
+When I got home I immediately began working on my own recipe to recreate this amazing cake and I think I've managed to do a pretty great job!

 I love loaf cakes because they are really simple to make and look so cute when decorated.
-They are also great if you aren't the biggest icing fan (but then again, who doesn't love icing?!).
+They are particularly great if like me you aren't so neat with icing cakes, I find loaf cakes look better a little messier!
 If you don't have a loaf tin this recipe also works in a regular cake tin and will make a single layer, so double up for a full cake!

 Cherry Almond Loaf Cake